-JIT can initialize and release the memory used by the OSR subsystem.
+To configure the OSR subsystem during the JIT's start-up time, the JIT developer must add a call to the method Osr::init.
+This method initializes the data structures and registers the functions used later by the OSR subsystem.
+The JIT developer must also add a call to the method void Osr:releaseMemory() to de-allocate the memory allocated by the OSR system.
+The code snippet in Figure 6 show how an existing JIT can initialize and release the memory used by the OSR subsystem.
 As shown in line 4, the arguments to Osr::init are: a JIT execution engine and the module.
 The execution engine and the module are used to register the functions used by the system.

 '''

 int main(int argc, const char argv) {

-2
+...

 // initialize the OSR data structures ...

-3

-Osr:: init (EE. module):
+Osr:: init (EE, module);

-4

-5

 ... // JIT's Code

-6

 // free up the memory used for OSR ...

-8

 Osr::releaseMemory();

-9

-10

-11
+...

 return 0;

-12 }

 '''

-Figure 5: Initialization and Finalization in the JIT's main function
+Figure 6.
+Initialization and Finalization in the JIT's main function